 How to Tell if Your Weed is Mids

-Unlike regs weed, mids weed should still have its fair share of trichomes, which are the often brightly colored hairs or glittery-looking crystals that can be found on marijuana.
-Trichomes not only help protect the plant from harm but also possess a range of medicinal properties themselves, so a bud with trichomes is a great start!
+Unlike regs weed, mids weed has its fair share of trichomes, which are the often glittery-looking crystals found on marijuana.
+Trichomes not only help protect the plant from harm, but also possess a range of medicinal properties themselves, so a bud with trichomes is a great start!

-Mids weed should also have a great smell, so where possible you should always try and get a good sniff of what you are buying before handing over any money!
-If you are looking at a good mid-grade bud, you should be able to smell the trichomes with ease.
+Mids weed should also have a great smell, so where possible, you should always try and get a good sniff of what you are buying before handing over any money!
+If you are looking at a good mid-grade bud, you can smell the trichomes with ease.

-Usually, mids present a vibrant lime green color and are generally considerably less dense than dank flower, often meaning that a bowl will disappear quicker than a top end bud.
+Usually, mids present a vibrant lime green color and are generally considerably less dense than dank flowers, often meaning that a bowl will disappear quicker than with top-end bud.

 Should You Consider Buying “Mids” Weed?

 Once upon a time, we may have advised cannabis rookies and seasoned smokers alike to steer clear of mids cannabis, mostly due to its uncertain origins and low-quality.
-However, as we have mentioned, modern mids is so much more advanced that it can prove an affordable and often stronger option for many who can’t afford to splash out on dank bud.
+However, as we have mentioned, modern mids herb is much more advanced.
+It is an affordable and often stronger option for those who can’t afford to splash out on dank bud.

-And to be clear, quality mids isn’t all about the THC content; a great mid-range weed will smell delicious, look good, and have minimal stems and seeds.
-But if you are new to cannabis and simply want to try a cheap sample, mids can prove a great way to do so!
+Quality mids isn’t all about the THC content; a great mid-range weed will smell delicious, look good, and have minimal stems and seeds.
+But if you are new to cannabis and want to try a cheap sample, mids can prove a great way to do so!

 Also, many cannabis partiers will opt for mids as they make a brilliant party joint, and if one of your high friends happens to drop a bowl, who cares?
-It’s not like you’ve dropped a lot of money on it!
+It’s not like you’ve lost a lot of money on it!
 By the way, we have heard of ounces of mids on sale for $100 or less in states such as Washington.

 Final Thoughts: Is “Mids” Weed for You?

-Whether you are here because you are new to the world of weed and can’t quite get your head around all of the different terms out there, or whether you are a seasoned smoker wondering whether or not to try your hand at mids bud, we hope we’ve cleared things up a bit!
+Whether you are here because you are new to the world of weed or are a seasoned smoker wondering whether or not to try your hand at mids bud, we hope we’ve cleared things up a bit!

-Despite what some cannabis lovers may say, mid-grade cannabis can be an excellent way to experiment with new strains, get high on a budget, or create a buzzing party atmosphere at a third of the cost.
+Despite what some marijuana aficionados may say, mid-grade cannabis is an excellent way to experiment with new strains, get high on a budget, or create a buzzing party atmosphere at a third of the cost.

-What we are saying is that mids is definitely worth a try, and now that you know what you are looking for you can determine the good stuff from the regs and the high-grade mids weed from the lower-quality stuff.
+What we are saying is that mids weed is worth a try.
+Now that you know what you are looking for, you can determine the good stuff from the regs, and the high-grade mids weed from the lower-quality stuff.

 [Let us know in the comments what your experience of mids has been – would you try it if you haven’t already?
 We would love to hear from you!]